tonsmets/Remotify/README.md

 Now fire up the iOS app on your phone and input the IP-address as shown in the host application.
 Also add the port!
 The app should automatically connect to the host.
 The app also shows the song info with the controls.
 Enjoy it!

 ## Getting it up and running
-I made a copy of the host app available [here for download](http://www.tonsmets.nl/downloads/Remotify-v1.0.0.dmg).
+I made a copy of the host application (OSX) available [here for download](http://www.tonsmets.nl/downloads/Remotify-v1.0.0.dmg).
 It is signed using an old certificate I had from the iOS program I followed at school so ignore any warnings.
 If you don't trust the package you could also compile it yourself via XCode.

 For non-developers the journey ends here...
 The iOS app is not available in the app store.
 It was built for one-time usage so I didn't feel the need to deploy it.
 If you are an iOS developer yourself you can compile and deploy the app to your phone yourself.